When the Swiss attempted to create a cavalry carbine for

 during drills, where Swiss soldiers smashed the buttstocks of the 1893

-Its estimated this example was manufactured in 1897
+Its estimated this example was manufactured late in 1895

 Terms & Conditions